nhsconnect/FHIR-CDS/pages/engage/engage_999_to_111_validation.md

 summary: "An example of a 999 service sending a validation request to a 111 service"
 ---

+## Scenario Name/ID

+PW to PW CAT3 for Validation (third party call)/999-111-01

+## Scenario Overview

+A woman calls 999 on behalf of her husband, an adult male who is suffering from palpitations and a mild but worsening shortness of breath.
+He is triaged by the 999 Call Handler using NHS Pathways clinical content hosted by the CAD.
+The 999 triage outcome was an emergency ambulance within 2 hours (ARP Cat 3).
+Local business rules identified this case for clinical validation by an external Clinical Assessment Service (CAS) and the case was transferred to the CAS for validation.
+The CAS Clinican accepts the request for validation, calls the patient and uses the standard Pathways Clinical Content hosted by the 111 System.
+He does not change any of the responses and the original triage outcome is upheld.

 ## Bundle structure

 The event message will contain a mandatory `MessageHeader` resource as the first element within the event message bundle as per FHIR messaging requirements.
 The MessageHeader resource references an `Encounter` resource as the focus of the event message.